Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 #Outline of Productivity and Intentionality System

 ##Overview
+[I'm going to come back and write the overview last.]

+###What this document is

+###High Level View of this system

+Two broad mutually supportive struts or parts: Being resourced and Habits for guiding my attention.

-Notes on how to read this document
+###Notes on reading this document

-I'll try to clearly distinguish between specific techniques or strategies that I find helpful (for which one's metaphorical milage may vary) and general underlying principles, which I expect to be relevant across people.
+- I'll try to clearly distinguish between specific techniques or strategies that I find helpful (for which one's metaphorical milage may vary) and general underlying principles, which I expect to be relevant across people.

+- When I cite academic evidence, I'll note if that evidence is a crux for me or not, and I'll note if the academic evidence

 ##Being Resourced